The States Assembly agreed the first law changes on 15 September 2021.

 If you co-habit

 You'll continue to be taxed as two single people if you live with your partner but are not married or in a civil partnership.
 Nothing will change for you.

 If you get married or enter a civil partnership in the future, you'll be independently taxed.

 If you're married or in a civil partnership

 Around 9 out of 10 taxpayers receive allowances when their tax is calculated, which reduces the tax they pay.
 Independent Taxation changes the allowances given to people who are married or in civil partnerships.

-You can choose to move to Independent Taxation from 2023 or 2024, or wait to be moved automatically when it's compulsory, which is currently proposed to happen by 2025.
+You can choose to move to Independent Taxation from 2025, or wait to be moved automatically when it's compulsory, which is currently proposed to happen by 2026.

-One of the factors driving your decision to move to Independent Taxation before it's compulsory, will be how much tax you will pay.
+One of the factors driving your decision to move to Independent Taxation before it's compulsory, will be how much tax you'll pay.

-You may pay the same, or less tax when you are independently taxed, or you may pay more in 2023 or in any year until the compensatory allowance is available.
+You may pay the same, or less tax when you are independently taxed, or you may pay more until the compensatory allowance is available.